underlying attributable profit

 Ever since Santander Group created a business unit to carry out investment banking and wholesale market activities back in 1985 much has changed.
 Today, Santander Corporate and Investment Banking is a global leading division providing investment solutions for its customers in all geographies combining industry expertise through specialized teams.

-Become a World-class CIB business focused on positioning ourselves as a strategic advisor to our clients
+Our aim is to become a focused world-class CIB business, positioning ourselves as a strategic advisor to our clients:

 José M. Linares

-Senior Executive Vice-President and Global head of Santander CIB
+Senior Executive Vice-President and Global Head of Corporate & Investment Banking

 No results found